NCAS-CMS/cfdm/docs/source/installation.rst

 ----

-To install cfdm and the latest versions of all of its dependencies, download :download:`requirements.txt <../../requirements.txt>` (0.3kB) [#installfiles]_ and then run, for example:
+To install cfdm and all of its dependencies, download :download:`requirements.txt <../../requirements.txt>` (0.3kB) [#installfiles]_ and then run, for example:

 .. code-block:: shell